Ghalib: Legacy

+Books explaining Ghalib's poetry

+There have been numerous Urdu books attempting to explain the poetry of Ghalib, with Dr Sohail Baloch, a literary critic from Pakistan, listing 107 of those.

+Ghalib's ghazals in music

 Ghazal maestros like Jagjit Singh, Mehdi Hassan, Iqbal Bano, Abida Parveen, Farida Khanum, Tina Sani, Madam Noor Jehan, Mohammed Rafi, Asha Bhosle, Begum Akhtar, Ghulam Ali, Lata Mangeshkar, Nusrat Fateh Ali Khan, Rahat Fateh Ali Khan have sung his ghazals.

 Films and TV serial on Ghalib

-Bharat Bhushan plays Ghalib and Suraiya plays his courtesan lover, Chaudvin in the film Mirza Ghalib (1954).
-The musical score of the film was composed by Ghulam Mohammed and his compositions of Ghalib's famous ghazals are likely to remain everlasting favorites.
+Bharat Bhushan plays Ghalib and Suraiya plays his tawaif lover, Chaudvin in the film Mirza Ghalib (1954).
+The musical score of the film was composed by Ghulam Mohammed and his compositions includes renditions of Ghalib's ghazals.

 A Pakistani film named Ghalib was released in 1961.
 The film was directed and produced by Ataullah Hashmi for S.K.
 Pictures.
 The music was composed by Tassaduq Hussain.
-The film starred Pakistani film superstar Sudhir playing Ghalib and Madam Noor Jehan playing his courtesan lover, Chaudvin.
+The film starred Pakistani film superstar Sudhir playing Ghalib and Madam Noor Jehan playing his tawaif lover, Chaudvin.
 The film was released on 24 November 1961 and reached average status at the box-office, however, the music remains memorable in Pakistan to this day.

 Gulzar produced a TV serial, Mirza Ghalib (1988), telecast on DD National.
 Naseeruddin Shah played the role of Ghalib in the serial, and it featured ghazals sung and composed by Jagjit Singh and Chitra Singh.
 The serial's music has since been recognised as Jagjit Singh and Chitra Singh's magnum opus, enjoying a cult following in the Indian subcontinent.

 Another television show, Mirza Ghalib: The Playful Muse, aired on DD National in 1989; various ghazals by Ghalib were rendered in different musical styles by singers and musicians in each episode.